Most Popular Small Breed Dogs

 The Yorkshire Terrier is arguably the most popular small breed.
 They come in two sizes, small or extra small, and are an elegant and graceful breed, but also playful and happy.
 A potential Yorkie owner needs to consider a few things before choosing this breed...

-- Though more energetic than most small breeds, the Yorkie does not require long walks, but a good play is important.
+- Though more energetic than most small breeds, the Yorkie does not require long walks, but a good play is important, including with kids.

 - This is a slim and delicate breed, and is not ideally suited to rough play.

 - They are a low shedding breed, one of the best for allergy sufferers.